Chart Color Schemes

 Point Cook - South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects that could affect this region: Point Cook South West School Enabling Works, Point Cook Aldi Development, Suburban Rail Loop West, and Mambourin (Black Forest Road North Precinct).
-The following details those most likely to be relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified four projects likely impacting the area: Point Cook South West School Enabling Works, Point Cook Aldi Development, Suburban Rail Loop West, and Mambourin (Black Forest Road North Precinct).
+The following details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.